veksh/cloudresume/README.md

   - S3 bucket to store the files
   - CloudFront distribution to provide https access to them
   - ACM certificate for https
   - GoDaddy [DNS records](https://github.com/veksh/terraform-provider-godaddy-dns) for the main site and for the DNS challenge from ACM
-- Ansible to upload site contents to S3 (actually [s3cmd](https://s3tools.org/s3cmd) would be faster and easier)
+- Ansible to upload site contents to S3 (actually [s3cmd](https://s3tools.org/s3cmd) would be easier, but doing it with Ansible is more fun)
 - GitHub actions to trigger
   - PDF resume rebuild on TeX source changes
-  - Terraform and Ansible code checks on PR
+  - code checks for Terraform and Ansible on PR creation
-  - Terraform run on infrastructure change
+  - Terraform run on change of infrastructure definitions
-  - Ansible run to upload HTML and PDF to S3
+  - Ansible run to upload modified HTML and PDF to S3

 ## External requirements and configuration